-21 Day No Junk Food Challenge (Are You Up to the Challenge?)
+21 Day No Junk Food Challenge (Rules & Why It’s Worthwhile)

-A man is saying no to burgers, pizza, and ice cream because he's partaking in a 21 day no junk food challenge, and there's a calendar with three weeks blocked off behind him.
+A man is refusing burgers, pizza, and ice cream as he participates in a few days of no junk food challenge, with a calendar behind him showing three weeks marked off.

 Junk food has nearly become a delicacy and it surrounds us no matter where we go; we see McDonalds on every street corner, candy bars at the end of every grocery aisle, and gummy bears at the gas stations.

-However, the 21 day no junk food challenge shows you that eliminating heavily processed foods is possible and that you can take back control of your eating habits.
-It’s just three weeks, are you up for the challenge?
+However, the 21 days no junk food challenge shows you that eliminating heavily processed foods is possible and that you can take back control of your eating habits.
+It’s just three weeks, and you can do it!

 First, it’s important to know the rules of the challenge.
 It would be discouraging to start and find out halfway through that a forbidden food has been a primary component of your diet, so take some time to research and fully understand the rules.